colespen/scheduler/README.md

 **Interview Scheduler** is a sleek and intuitive web application designed with the user in mind.
 <br>
-**functionality**: A student can book, save, edit and delete interviews with a selected teacher.
+**functionality**: A student can book, save, edit and delete interviews with a selected teacher in realtime.
 <br>
 Book away!